toddledev/documentation/docs/09-components/05-export-a-component/index.md

 ---
 title: Export a component
-description: Transform Nordcraft components into standard web components for use in external projects, with proper naming and configuration options.
+description: Transform Nordcraft components into standard web components for use in external projects, with naming and configuration options.
 ---

 # Export a component